Episiotomy: Impacts on sexual intercourse

 Some midwives compare routine episiotomy to female genital mutilation.
 One study found that women who underwent episiotomy reported more painful intercourse and insufficient lubrication 12–18 months after birth but did not find any problems with orgasm or arousal.

 Pain management

-Perineal pain after episiotomy has immediate and long-term negative effects for women and their babies.
+Perineal pain after episiotomy has immediate and long-term negative effects on women and their babies.
 These effects can interfere with breastfeeding and the care of the infant.
 The pain from injection sites and episiotomy is managed by the frequent assessment of the report of pain from the mother.
-Pain can come from possible lacerations, incisions, uterine contractions and sore nipples.
+Pain can come from possible lacerations, incisions, uterine contractions, and sore nipples.
 Appropriate medications are usually administered.
-Nonpharmacologic interventions can also be used: a warm sitz bath increases blood flow to the area, decreases local discomfort, and promotes healing.
+Nonpharmacologic interventions can also be used: a warm salt bath increases blood flow to the area, decreases local discomfort, and promotes healing.
 Routine episiotomies have not been found to reduce the level of pain after the birth.